SirPlease/ZoneMod/README.md

 * Common Infected
  * Decreased Horde Size on Dark Carnival Map 3: Coaster to 220 (Acemod: 300)
-	 * 300 does seem a bit bizzare and has proven unlikely to survive in most games.
+	 * 300 has proven too much in most games, making it unattractive to even attempt to hold out before Tanks.

 * Weapon Adjustments:
  * Reload Speed: